 · What substances will end up on the floor?

-Chemical resistance refers to a floor’s ability to withstand exposure to acids, oils, and alkalis.
+Chemical resistance refers to a floor’s ability to withstand exposure to acids, oils, and caustic materials.
 An auto lube shop works with very different chemicals than a soft drink manufacturer, but both require flooring that can withstand chemical attack.
 A facility designer must know exactly what substances may hit the floor and how they affect the various components of a flooring system.
 Substances include materials required to operate equipment, like oil or brake dust, as well as ingredients and effluent.
 A chemical resistant flooring system includes not only the main floor but also grouts, topcoats, or underlayments.

 · What is the lifespan of this facility?